 From a staff management perspective, the deputy editor is responsible for leading and training their staff and imbuing staffers with a thorough understanding of the Spectrum mission.

 Spectrum staff writers make creative digital projects come to life, while also building a strong foundation in front-end development, design, reporting, and digital media.
 Spectrum staff writers work with designers and developers in pods centred around beats.
 Within each pod, they are responsible for the written content of all projects and work with their pod, deputy editor, and editor to create high-quality content packages.
 Spectrum staff writers manage long-term projects that require in-depth reporting, research, and pod collaboration, as well as occasional shorter-form pieces.

-The Staff Director is responsible for providing staff with substantial support in carrying out their roles by developing a strong sense of community within the office and providing resources for staff members.
+The Staff Director is responsible for providing staff with substantial support in carrying out their roles by helping develop plans for recruitment, training, and community-building.
 While the staff director works closely with the corporate board and the managing board, this is a position that requires strong relationships with staff at every level of Spectator, from trainees to deputies.
 As such, the staff director should have a strong understanding of every section in Spectator, and the history of the organization as a whole.

 As a member of the Managing Board, the Staff Director sits on Spectator's Editorial Board.